This post may contain affiliate links.

-- Chicken thighs, you’ll want to use bone-in, skin-on chicken thighs for the best flavor and texture.
+- Chicken thighs: You’ll want to use bone-in, skin-on thighs for the best flavor and texture.

-- Jalapeño, use one large or two small.
-Feel free to remove the ribs and seeds if you want the soup to be more mild.
+- Jalapeño: Use one large or two small.
+Feel free to remove the ribs and seeds if you want the soup to be more mild in spice.

-- Canned diced tomatoes, make sure you add the tomatoes and their juices!
-The juices will add to the broth.
+- Canned diced tomatoes: Make sure you add the tomatoes and their juices!
+The juices will add flavor to the broth.

 How to Make Mexican Chicken Soup

 - Brown the chicken thighs in a splash of oil.
-Start skin side down then flip and cook briefly before transferring chicken to a plate to rest.
+Start skin side down for 6 minutes then flip and cook another 4 minutes before transferring thighs to a plate to rest.

-- Add onion to reserved chicken drippings in pot, cover and cook until softened.
+- Add the onion to reserved drippings in the pot, cover and cook until softened, about 8 minutes.

-- Stir in jalapeño, garlic and oregano and cook until fragrant.
+- Stir in jalapeño, garlic and oregano and cook until fragrant, another 2 minutes or so.

-- Add water, tomatoes and chicken back to pot; simmer until chicken is cooked through.
+- Add water, tomatoes and thighs back to pot; simmer until chicken is cooked through, about 8 minutes.

-- Remove chicken and let rest until cool enough to handle.
-Remove and discard chicken skin and bones, then shred meat and add back to pot with cilantro.
+- Remove the meat and let rest until cool enough to handle.
+Remove and discard the skin and bones, then shred meat and add back to pot with cilantro.

 - Season the soup with salt and pepper to taste, then serve with diced avocado, Cotija and fresh lime juice.

-- For a quicker version, skip the chicken thighs altogether.
-Cook the onion in 1 tablespoon olive oil and use low-sodium chicken broth or chicken stock in place of the water.
-Simmer the soup just 5 minutes before adding shredded chicken breast or rotisserie chicken to the pot with the cilantro.
+- For a quicker version, use rotisserie chicken and skip the thighs altogether.
+Cook the onion in 1 tablespoon olive oil and use low-sodium chicken broth or stock in place of the water.
+Simmer the soup just 5 minutes before adding shredded breast meat or rotisserie chicken to the pot with the cilantro.

 - For a smokier version, add 2 or 3 chipotle chiles in adobo to the soup.
 Mince the chipotles and add them to the pot with the garlic and oregano.
 You can choose whether or not to add the fresh minced jalapeño.
 It’s all about spice preference!